 Confirmed Case - A confirmed case is a known individual that has tested positive for COVID-19.

-Active Case - An active case is an individual that has tested positive for COVID-19 and is still in his/her isolation period.
+Active Case - An active case is an individual that has tested positive for COVID-19 and is still in his/her 10-day isolation period.

 Total Cases - Total cases are the number of positive COVID-19 cases/individuals that have been identified in the District since the beginning of the school year.
+On January 12 we reset our COVID Tracker to only include positive COVID cases that have been physically present in our buildings.
+Therefore, the current Total Cases numbers on the tracker are as of January 12, 2021.

 Quarantine - The time an individual is separated and restricts his/her movement due to being exposed to an individual during the time they are contagious as a result of testing positive for COVID-19.

 Isolation - A person that has tested positive for COVID-19 who completely isolates himself or herself and has no interaction with individuals that are not sick.
+Isolation is a 10-day period.

 MY CHILD ONLY HAS A RUNNY NOSE AND SORE THROAT BUT NO FEVER, CAN THEY STILL HAVE COVID-19?